quixio/quix-docs/docs/tutorials/influxdb-migration/influxdb-v2-install.md

 # Install InfluxDB v2

-In this step you install InfluxDB v2 locally and write some test data to a bucket.
+In this *optional* step you install InfluxDB v2 locally and write some test data to a bucket.

 !!! important